House of Tsysarenko

 The House of Tsysarenko (Дом Цысаренко) is an object of cultural heritage of regional value constructed at the beginning of the 19th century down the street Greek, 55 in the city of Taganrog of the Rostov Oblast.
 The house has historical value as the place which was visited by the writer Anton Pavlovich Chekhov.

 History

 Tikhon Tsysarenko elected in 1786 was the first civil mayor of Taganrog.
 He built the house down the street Greek, 55 in 1810.
 Pavel Tikhonovich came from merchant family of honorary citizens of the city.
 In 1826 the city construction committee redeemed the house from Pavel Tikhonovich Tsysarenko in order that there the archive, orphan court and the house of the city's mayor was placed.
-Also hereditary honorary citizen of Taganrog, the merchant Ivan Tsysarenko — possibly Tikhon Tsysarenko's son is mentioned.
-As the member of Construction committee he took active part in the device of additional oil consecration of city streets and the device of roads before visit of Taganrog by Alexander I. In 1831 it was as a part of the first six-public thought.
-It appeared in the list of merchants of the II guild in 1833 — he traded in iron goods.
-At it was three sons and one daughter.
-The grandson of the first civil mayor of Taganrog — Pyotr Ivanovich Tsysarenko is mentioned in historical documents.
-He married on January 24, 1852, the daughter of the merchant Alexander Mikhailov Simachevoy.

 Initially, the repayment of the house of Tsysarenko was necessary because of the city there arrived the imperial family.
 The Empress Elizabeth Alekseevna got the house in which she stopped with the husband from the city.
 And the cost of the house of Tsysarenko was estimated at 49 thousand rubles.
 The persons holding a position of the city's mayor began to live in it.
 From 1844 to 1854 in this house there lived the major general Alexander Karlovic Liven.